 You should be able to begin sending and receiving mail, scheduling calendar events, and managing contacts right away, without any trouble.
 Becoming accustomed to Gmail's unique mail management features such a conversations and labels can take a bit longer.
 Within a week, however, many people find they are not only comfortable with Google Apps, but they appreciate the benefits and no longer miss their old application.

 If you use the Chrome browser, links will open in new tabs by default.
 If you're using another browser, you can change the browser settings to open new tabs instead of new windows.
 In Internet Explorer, for example, go to Tools >Internet Options>Tabs>Settings, and click Let Internet Explorer choose how to open pop-ups.

-Yes, you can set up Gmail for offline access to your most recent email messages.
+Yes, you can set up Gmail for offline access to your most recent email messages using Google Chrome browser.
 To enable this feature, click Settings in the upper-right corner of your Mail window, click the Offline tab, and then click Enable Offline Mail for this computer.
 (Note, however, that if your Google Apps administrator has disabled offline access for your domain, the Offline tab won't be available and you won't be able to use this feature.)